122: Alfréd Wetzler

 In November of that same year, the pro-Nazi political party took power in Hungary, and deportations started again, but thousands were spared because of the Auschwitz Protocols.

 Their story has been featured on an episode of Secrets of the Dead.
-I will link the trailer in this article and a link to where you can watch the full episode below.
+I will link to where you can watch the full episode below.

 Find A Grave Marked